philippslang/tensor_permeability/README.md

 This creates a temporary regions file that is being used when loading the Ansys model.

 *Attention: Line element only Icem families will be removed automatically for 3D models, no need to specifiy regions just to exclude those.
-In most cases, you'll be able to load the model as a whole without `regions` or `regions file`*
+In most cases, you'll be able to load the model as a whole without `regions` or `regions file`.
+This does not apply to DFNs.
+For DFNs, a regions list or file has to be provided to exclude line elements.*

 #### Configuring a model